faylward/viralrecall/README.md

 *.pfamout                Raw output of the Pfam HMMER3 search

-*.vogout                 Raw output of the VOGDB HMMER3 search
+*.vogout                 Raw output of the GVOG or VOGDB HMMER3 search

 Additionally, for each viral region viralrecall will print out .faa and .fna files for the proteins and nucleotide sequences for the regions found.